TauqueerJafri/dsf/README.md

-# Data Science Festival X ASOS
-## Data Science Festival Workshop 7 November 2020 – Building a fashion recommender using Tensorflow/Keras with ASOS.
+Building a recommender using Tensorflow/Keras.

-First we will build a recommender model together in Google Colab.
-Then we will deploy the model into production.
+First we built a recommender model in Google Colab.
+Then we deployed the model into production.

-Before the workshop you can open the notebook by visiting [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) and clicking on 'File/Open Notebook'.
-In the orange window that opens click on "GitHub".
-Then in the 'Enter a GitHub URL or search by organization or user' line enter 'asos/dsf2020'.
-Finally click on "DSF-ASOS_Build_and_Deploy_a_Recommender_in_3_Hours.ipynb".

 ## A note about the data
 This repo contains four data files which will be used for training a recommender model.
 They contain product ids and fake user ids.

-## Serving a fashion recommender using Tensorflow serving
+## Serving a recommender using Tensorflow serving

-#### About Tensorflow serving
-Tesnorflow serving is a flexible, high performance serving system for machine learning models.

-Tensorflow serving serves model without running original Python code.

-In order to serve a Tensorflow model, SavedModel is exported from a Python program.

-A SavedModel contains a complete TensorFlow program, including weights and a graph definitions.

-The recommended way of running Tensorflow serving is with Docker image.

 ##### Environment setup
 - docker engine installed and running to run a serve